Scarborough flood map & planning overlays

 Is Scarborough flood-prone?

-Very little of Scarborough carries a mapped flood overlay (the Wollongong average is 4%).
+Flood mapping covers Scarborough and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 4%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Scarborough bushfire-prone?